 This builds on the unpaid, job-protected leave introduced in spring 2019.
 Before, people escaping, recovering or rebuilding their lives had no ability to take time from their jobs to find the solutions needed to make life safer for themselves and their families unless their employer agreed to the leave.

-In Canada, in addition to providing unpaid job-protected leave, most provinces and the federal government require employers to provide paid leave for victims of domestic or sexual violence ranging from 2-5 days.
+In Canada, in addition to providing unpaid job-protected leave, most provinces and the federal government require employers to provide paid leave for survivors of domestic or sexual violence ranging from two to five days.